Call us for a Private Consultation 1-877-301-3338

 Our expertly trained staff works around the clock with family caregivers and clinicians in assisting through this transitionary process.
-In addition to hospice care, Comfort also provides palliative care to ease the pain for the patient and alleviate ongoing symptoms.

 Here are 10 facts that are necessary in order to understand hospice care